AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 listError : List ({A : Set} → A → A)
 listError = (λ x → x) ∷ []
 ```
-Here, we Agda checks `λ x → x`, the checking type is still a meta, inserted as an implicit
+Here, when Agda checks `λ x → x`, the checking type is still a meta, inserted as an implicit
-argument for `_∷_`, so Agda assumes that no implicit lambda should be inserted, which turns
+argument for `_∷_`, so Agda assumes that no implicit lambda should be inserted.
+This turns
-out to be an incorrect assumption when we unify the inferred type for `(λ x → x) ∷ []` with
+out to be an incorrect assumption when the inferred type for `(λ x → x) ∷ []` is unified with
 `List ({A : Set} → A → A)`.

 A naive solution would be to postpone checking with meta-headed types, until